Single-family House | Uncertain Future for the American Icon

 People move away from cities to neighboring suburbs, effectively reducing rural, cultivable land.
 But is it as good as you think?
 Let’s take a closer look at the Single-Family House and weigh the costs and benefits that come with it.

-Uncertain Future For The Single-family House American Icon
+Uncertain Future for the Single-family House American Icon

 Uncertain future for the single family house american icons

-History of the Single-Family House
+History of the Single-family House

 After the Second World War, it took over two decades for the housing industry to begin to prosper.
 In the 1990s, William John Pulte became the USA’s most successful homebuilder.
 Pulte was one of the visionaries who spearheaded the emergence of single-family houses.
 Even today, the Pulte Group is one of the top-ranked home construction companies in the USA.